vDorst/RTLPlayground/README.md

   - LED setup
   - Reset
   - Some switch settings such as MAC configuration
-  - GPIO to detect SFP module insert/removal/LOS
+  - GPIO to detect SFP module insert/removal/RX-LOS
-  - I2C to read SFP EEPROM
+  - I2C to read SFP EEPROM on 1 and 2 SFP slot devices
   - NIC setup
   - L2 learning table access, L2 table flushing
   - VLAN setup/configuration
   - Port mirroring
-- Access to PHYs via MDIO (only conceptually, not tested):
+- Access to PHYs via MDIO (clause 45 via SFR):
+  - Internal PHYs of RTL8372 and RTL8373
+  - RTL8221 (1x2.5GBit port on devices with 5 ports)
+  - RTL8224 (4x2.5GBit ports on devices with 8 ports)
-  - SerDes settings of SoC via SFR: Configure SFPs in 10Gbit/2.5Gbit/1Gbit, RTL8221
+- SerDes settings of SoC via SFR:
-  - Clause 45 via SFR: configure RTL8221
+  - Configure SFPs with 10Gbit/2.5Gbit/1Gbit (Ethernet and Fiber SFP(+) tested)
+  - RTL8221, RTL8224
 - NIC TX and RX of packets via SFRs
   - send and receive Ethernet frames via SFRs and Switch registers
+  - RTL-tags and VLAN ingress-tag decoding for CPU-port

 Ethernet frame RX IRQ via IRQ1 is conceptually understood, but not activated.
-RX is currently done via polling, which allows ping-times of <100ms.
+RX is currently done via polling, which allows ping-times of <10ms.

 The RTL8372/3 have 256 bytes of internal RAM (INTMEM) accessible through MOV instructions, which are used for the stack and important globals.
 Some of